Tag Archives: New England fall colors

 In the midst of the rushing waters of the Blackstone River, a small maple holds on, displaying its fall color, regardless

-We have had an unusually wet fall already, and the local rivers are showing the effects.
+We had an unusually wet fall already, and the local rivers were showing the effects.
 Most rivers we drive by are high.
-On a recent bike ride along the Blackstone River Bikeway, when we came to the Pratt Dam in Cumberland, RI, Continue reading
+On a bike ride along the Blackstone River Bikeway, we came to the Pratt Dam in Cumberland, RI, Continue reading

 Leave a comment